Charles City County, Virginia: English colonization

+As the indentured servants worked off their passage, they would be granted land of their own.
+By then the most successful planter families already controlled the valuable riverfront property.
+This gave them ready access to the waterways, the transportation system for trade and travel.
+Hence, later planters generally settled in the upland section of the county.

 The original central city of the county was Charles City Point, located south of the James River at the confluence of the Appomattox River.
 The first Charles City County courthouses were located along the James River at Westover on the north side and at City Point on the south side.
 The latter's name was shortened from Charles City Point.

 Breaking off other counties and cities

-In 1634, Charles City Shire became one of the eight original Shires of Virginia established by the British in the Virginia Colony.